 Car insurance in North Dakota is actually not very expensive compared to the national average, thanks to a low percentage of uninsured drivers and the state's low population density.
-In North Dakota, you can expect to pay approximately $1,259 per year for full coverage car insurance or $400 per year for minimum coverage.
-Car insurance in North Dakota is less expensive than the national average, which is around $1,500 annually for full coverage and about $600 per year for minimum coverage.
+In North Dakota, you can expect to pay around $3,381 per year for full coverage car insurance, compared to the national average of $4,211 per year.
+Car insurance in North Dakota is less expensive than the national average, which is around $4,211 per year for full coverage and about $1,407 per year for minimum coverage.

 The cost of car insurance is steadily increasing, too, both in North Dakota and nationwide.
 As the cost of providing insurance goes up, the premiums insurers charge also rise.
 All insured drivers share the increasing cost of insurance.
 That is why your rates tend to go up every time your policy is renewed, regardless of whether any individual factors—like your driving record or location—have changed.